Home Energy Saving

 By the council:

-By your local Recycling Centre (also charity shops, rag and bone man etc):
+By your local Recycling Centre (also supermarkets, charity shops and rag and bone men):

-Sometimes it is important to think about the wider ramifications about how, what and where we buy our food and household items.
+Sometimes it is important to think about the wider ramifications of how, what and where we buy our food and household items.

 - Buy UK or local food: Look for food which has not been imported by air; check the labels to see if it is locally produced or from within the UK.

-- Buy Organic: This ensures produce has not been genetically modified or has not been subject to pesticides etc...
+- Buy organic: This ensures produce has not been genetically modified and has not been sprayed with pesticides.

 - Buy Fairtrade: This ensures that products which are from countries where exploitation has occurred are sourced from fairly paid farmers.

-- Grow your Own: For an almost zero carbon method of food provision, grow your own vegetable patch and reduce your trips to the supermarket and the carbon footprint that goes with it.
+- Grow your own: For an almost zero carbon method of food provision, grow your own vegetables in your garden or allotment and reduce your trips to the supermarket and the carbon footprint that goes with them.